etorres-revature/Memory/README.md

  ![MEMORY home](./images/screenshots/memory-home.png)

- When a user clicks the "+ Add New Card" button, the Add New Card screen is displayed:
+ When a user clicks the **"+ Add New Card"** button, the *Add New Card* screen is displayed:

  ![MEMORY add new card](./images/screenshots/memory-add-card.png)

- The "Question" entered will be displayed on the front of the card.
+ The *"Question"* entered will be displayed on the front of the card.

  ![MEMORY card front](./images/screenshots/memory-card-front.png)

- By using the "Flip Over" button the user can access the "Answer" on the back of the card.
+ By using the **"Flip Over"** button the user can access the *"Answer"* on the back of the card.

  ![MEMORY card back](./images/screenshots/memory-card-back.png)

  The user can add as many cards as needed.
-The MEMORY app keeps track of the cards and uses local storage to persist them between page loads.
-Left "<-" and Right "->" arrows allow the user to go through the stack of memory cards.
+The MEMORY app keeps track of the cards and uses local storage to persist them between page loads.  "<-" **LEFT** and "->" **RIGHT** arrows allow the user to go through the stack of memory cards.

- The "Clear Cards" button will empty local storage and reset the card stack.
+ The **"Clear Cards"** button will empty local storage and reset the card stack.

  ![MEMORY cards cleared](./images/screenshots/memory-home.png)